Style | May 18, 2023 12:25 pm

 Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 Maybe it’s our embarrassing ties to the iconic 2010s Red Wing store employee menswear uniform, or maybe it’s our Mcqueen-Marley-Marvin-flooded Pinterest board.
-Maybe we’re just a bit sick of hearing about swolos and suits, as handsome as they might be.
+Maybe we’re just a bit sick of hearing about work shirts and waxed jackets, as handsome as they might be.
 But the fact of the matter is, denim shirts, the beating heart of full-bodied Americana, have been on our minds.
 And the best denim shirts, we hope, will soon be on your backs.

-Hear us out — with the weather mellowing and Summer Friday’s imminent return, you might have dreams of seersucker and linen floating through your dome.
-Don’t fret, there’s room for that too.
-But we beg you to consider the timeless classic that is the denim shirt, if not only because of westernwear’s TikTok-fulled resurgence, but because it’ll make you look like a certified, hot-blooded American badass.
-We’re talking McClain levels of badassery here: all rugged texture and dip-dyed finish and general bale-busting aura.
+We beg you to consider the timeless classic that is the denim shirt this fall, if not because of westernwear’s TikTok-fulled resurgence, but because it’ll make you look like a certified, hot-blooded American badass, even if you Canadian-tuxedo it.
+We’re talking McClain levels of ballerness here: all rugged texture and dip-dyed finish and general bale-busting aura.

-To help convince you that a little sweat is more than worth selvedge salvation, we’ve rounded up 10 of the best denim joints the interwebs have to offer.
+To help convince you, we’ve rounded up 12 of the best denim joints the interwebs have to offer.
 There’s sartorial stuff from the likes of Todd Snyder and RRL, but classic Levi’s and Wrangler workhorses, too.
 Basically, there’s something for every kind of denim dude on this list — you just gotta scroll.
 Below, the best denim shirts for men…lasso not included.

 The Best Denim Shirts for Men: